Breast reconstructive surgery aims to restore as fully as possible the normal appearance and function of the breast prior to the medical trauma.

 In many cases, the psychological impact of surviving breast cancer or undergoing some other illness or trauma to the breast can take a toll on a woman’s self-esteem.
 It may affect how we perceive ourselves regarding our intimate relationships, how well our clothes fit, and how comfortable we feel in social settings.

 Studies have found patients who undergo a lumpectomy or mastectomy often struggle with mental health issues like depression and decreased self-image following cancer treatment.
 Many feel less attractive and some report that their intimate relationships are affected.
-Breast reconstruction surgery can help a woman rebuild her self-esteem as well as her quality of life following medical trauma to one or both breasts.
+Breast reconstruction can help a woman rebuild her self-esteem as well as her quality of life following medical trauma to one or both breasts.

-Breast reconstruction surgery can restore a natural appearance to your breasts so you can wear bathing suits, low-cut necklines, and any other clothing that you were accustomed to wearing prior to your mastectomy or lumpectomy.
+Breast reconstruction can restore a natural appearance to your breasts so you can wear bathing suits, low-cut necklines, and any other clothing that you were accustomed to wearing prior to your mastectomy or lumpectomy.
 While the goal is restoring your natural appearance, this will depend largely on the condition of your breasts following your mastectomy.
 In some cases, your new breasts may not identically resemble your former breasts.

 In cases where the nipple has been lost or relocated, nipple reconstruction surgery may be required to achieve a more natural appearance.
-While all breast reconstruction procedures vary because they are customized to each patient, normal sensation in the nipple may be spared in some circumstances.
+While all Atlanta breast reconstruction procedures vary because they are customized to each patient, normal sensation in the nipple may be spared in some circumstances.

 In many cases, yes, but it depends on various factors.
 Because the mammary glands are specifically responsible for milk production, a woman’s ability to lactate depends on how much glandular tissue she has in her breasts, even prior to undergoing breast surgery.